-As of this late Spring 2022, Cheyenne LEADS is working with five data center prospects, Hale said.
-Luckily, the capital city's business parks have land remaining.
-Data centers already in Cheyenne, like Lunavi, are also planning more years of successful growth.
-"Lunavi continues to grow within Cheyenne because it continues to be a great place for our business," Galeotos added.
+Data centers already in Chevenne, like Lunavi, are also planning more years of successful growth.
+"Lunavi continues to grow within Chevenne because it continues to be a great place for our business," Galeotos added.
 "With other tech leaders like Microsoft and Echostar in the region, there is now a larger pool of technology resources and expertise to support continued expansion in the area, including homegrown talent for our entry-level roles."

-EMBRACING THE NEW ECONOMY

-Elite Mining

-In September 2021, Elite Mining Inc (EMI) moved its headquarters to Cheyenne, Wyoming from Washington state.
+ELITE MINING EMBRACING ECONOMY In September 2021, Elite Mining Inc (EMI) moved its headquarters to Cheyenne, Wyoming from Washington state.
 Recently named one of the top five blockchain startups that are reducing energy requirements, EMI will use its new facilities to expand the manufacturing of its Elite Mobile Units.
 "The opportunity presented by the state of Wyoming, and in part in partnership with the University of Wyoming, made this transition seamless and effortless.
-We are honored to call Wyoming home and are excited to be a part of the community." - Justin Podhola.

-CEO Elite Mining

-Data & Information Technology

-Success Stories

-\$1 Billion +

-Capital investment by Microsoft since 2012.
-The tech giant has expanded at its current location in Cheyenne over five times, and announced in late 2021 that it would be expanding its cloud services with two new datacenter locations in the city.
-The newest facilities will use adiabatic cooling which uses outside air instead of water for cooling when temperatures are below 85 degrees F.
+We are honored to call Wyoming home and are excited to be a part of the community." - JUSTIN PODHOLA CEO of Elite Mining INDUSTRY PROFILE DATA & INFORMATION TECHNOLOGY SUCCESS STORIES \$1 BILLION+ CAPITAL INVESTMENT By Microsoft Since 2012 The tech giant has expanded at its current location in Cheyenne over five times, and announced in late 2021 that it would be expanding its cloud services with two new datacenter locations in the city.
+The newest facilities will use adiabatic cooling which uses outside air instead of water for cooling when temperatures are below 85 degrees F. 534 QUADRILLION CALCULATIONS PER SECOND This is what the "Cheyenne" supercomputer at the NCAR-Wyoming Supercomputing Center is capable of.
+The latest supercomputer, announced in 2021, will be named Derecho, after an intense, fast-moving windstorm.
+It will rank amount the top 25 fastest supercomputers in the world. \$35 MILLION INVESTED BY LUNAVI In its most recent expansion in Cheyenne, Lunavi shows their commitment to Cheyenne, Wyoming with 10 data center sites across the nation they continue to be headquartered in Wyoming. \$2.25 MILLION DATA CENTER COST REDUCTION GRANTS ARE AVAILABLE TO REIMBURSE UTILITY EXPENSES OVER THREE YEARS.
+SALES TAX EXEMPTION ON DATA CENTER EQUIPMENT, HVAC AND UPS FOR QUALIFIED DATA CENTERS.
+PERMIT EXEMPTION DATA CENTERS ARE EXEMPT FROM INDUSTRIAL SITING WHEN LOCATING IN AN EXISTING INDUSTRIAL OR BUSINESS PARK, SHAVING \$500K AND UP FOR 18 MONTHS OFF NEW PROJECTS.
+TRAINING GRANTS UP TO \$5,000 PER EMPLOYEE AVAILABLE TO TRAIN EMPLOYEES FOR NEW POSITIONS.
+ADVANTAGES FAVORABLE CULTURE Wyoming enjoys easy access to year-round recreation opportunities and wide-open spaces.

-534 Quadrillion

-Calculations per second the "Cheyenne" supercomputer at the NCAR-Wyoming Supercomputing Center is capable of.
-The latest supercomputer, announced in 2021, will be named Derecho after an intense, fast-moving windstorm.
-It will rank among the top 25 fastest supercomputers in the world.

-\$35 Million

-Invested by Lunavi in its most recent expansion in Cheyenne.
-The company also has 10 data center sites across the nation but continues to be headquartered in Wyoming.

-\$2.25 MILLION

-data center cost reduction grants available to reimburse utility expenses over three years.

-//

-SALES TAX EXEMPTION

-on data center equipment, HVAC and UPS for qualified data centers.

-PERMIT EXEMPTION

-Data centers are exempt from Industrial Siting when locating in an existing industrial or business park, shaving \$500k and up to 18 months off new projects.

-TRAINING GRANTS Up to \$5,000 per employee available to train employees for new positions.

-12 | WHY WYOMING • whywyoming.org

-WYOMING BY THE NUMBERS

-BUSINESS FRIENDLY TAX CLIMATE

-NO CORPORATE OR PERSONAL STATE INCOME TAX

-NO INVENTORY TAX

-NO FRANCHISE TAX

-NO OCCUPATION TAX

-NO VALUE-ADDED TAX

-ACCESS TO MARKETS

-9 COMMERCIAL

-AIRPORTS and Wyoming

-is close to international

-airports in Salt Lake City,

-UT, Denver, CO, and

-Billings, MT.

-CROSS-CONTINENTAL

-INTERSTATES Two cross

-continental interstates I-80 and I-90 - plus I-25,

-which stretches from near

-the northern border of the

-state to New Mexico.

-Advantages FAVORABLE CULTURE Wyoming enjoys easy access to year-round recreation opportunities and wide-open spaces.
 Here, the great outdoors and economic opportunity go hand-in-hand, making it an ideal location for an expanding tech sector.
-With available training funds from the Department of Workforce Services, and the addition of a Datacenter Academy at Laramie County Community College, there are upskilling opportunities to help datacenters attract and retain a knowledgeable workforce.
+With available training funds from the Wyoming Department of Workforce Services, and the addition of a Datacenter Academy at Laramie County Community College, there are ups killing opportunities to help datacenter attract and retain a knowledgeable workforce.